kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/ordered_upgrade.md

 `kmm.node.kubernetes.io/version-module.<module-namespace>.<module-name>` label value to new `$moduleVersion` as set in the `Module`.

+It is strongly recommended to use `GetModuleVersionLabelName` function from the `labels` package in order to construct the correct label used in the step 1 of the upgrade flow

 ### Indicator that the new version is ready to be used

 The operator will label the node with a "version.ready" label to indicate that the new version of the kernel module is loaded and ready to be used:
 `kmm.node.kubernetes.io/<module-namespace>.<module-name>.version.ready=<module-version>`
+It is strongly recommended to use `GetKernelModuleVersionReadyNodeLabel` function from the `labels` package in order to construct the correct label

 ## Implementation details